 The accused can be prosecuted for a crime for carrying out the threat against the complaining party’s person or property.
 As with all crimes, the accused can be prosecuted for any criminal activity they engage in.

 What are some shortcomings of a peace bond?

 A peace bond is only made of paper.
 It cannot protect the complaining party from someone who does not think or care about consequences or who is unconcerned about losing bond money or a potential arrest.
 In addition to having a peace bond issued, it is wise for the complaining party to have a safety plan in place.

 What are some advantages of a peace bond?

-You can sometimes get the justice of the peace to issue a peace bond and get a certain level of official protection even though the accused’s conduct does not rise to the level where you could get a protective order, or the conduct does not amount to a crime that can be prosecuted by law enforcement.
+You can sometimes get the justice of the peace to issue a peace bond and get a certain level of official protection even though the accused’s conduct does not rise to the level where you could get a protective order or the behavior does not amount to a crime that can be prosecuted by law enforcement.

 Also, there does not have to have a family, household, or dating relationship between the complaining party and the accused.